alfusinigoj/windows-kube-samples/README.md

 * **asp-with-odbc** A classic ASP project that connects to a SQL Server database via ODBC with a DSN configured at the system level

 * **dotnet2.0-webforms** An ASP.NET 2.0 WebForms sample

+* **dotnet2.0-webconfig-configmap** An ASP.NET 2.0 WebForms sample whose configuration is sourced from a ConfigMap